-Sahar is an MBA candidate at the Kellogg School of Management.
-Prior to Kellogg, her career focused on developing healthcare solutions and award-winning marketing campaigns for organizations like Johnson & Johnson.
-Now, she aims to improve health outcomes for vulnerable populations in developing regions like East Africa, where her dad was born.
+Sahar, Kellogg MBA'19, is the Founder of Maziwa, the only breast pump specifically designed for working mothers in developing markets.
+Prior to Kellogg, her career focused on developing healthcare solutions and award winning marketing campaigns for organizations like Johnson & Johnson.
+Now, she aims to improve health outcomes for vulnerable populations in developing regions like East Africa where her dad was born.

-In this pursuit, she interned as a Business Development Associate at Jacaranda Health, a social enterprise start-up in Nairobi, focused maternal and newborn health.
-Through this experience, she learned about the life-saving powers of breastmilk and the challenges mothers face with breastfeeding, leading her to found Maziwa, a breastfeeding solution for working women in developing markets.
+In this pursuit, she interned as a Business Development Associate at Jacaranda Health, a social enterprise start up in Nairobi, focused maternal and newborn health.
+Through this experience, she developed the concept of Maziwa when she learned about the life-saving powers of breastmilk and interacted with mothers who struggled to breastfeed their babies.

-At Kellogg, Sahar is the Co-President of the Net Impact Club, a Zell Entrepreneurship Fellow, and a Resident at Northwestern’s Garage.
-Her other academic and extracurricular involvements intersect healthcare and social entrepreneurship.
+Sahar leads Kellogg’s Net Impact Club and her academic and extracurricular involvements intersect healthcare and social entrepreneurship.
 Sahar was born in Vancouver, Canada and graduated with a Bachelor of Commerce & Arts Dual Degree from Queens University.

 Megha is passionate about expanding access to quality healthcare around the world.